nephio-project/porch/docs/content/en/_index.md

 {{< /blocks/cover >}}

 {{% blocks/lead color="primary" %}}
-Porch is a Kubernetes extension apiserver that manages the lifecycle of KRM configuration packages in Git and OCI repositories.
+Porch is a Kubernetes extension apiserver that manages the lifecycle of KRM configuration packages in Git repositories.
 It provides package operations through Kubernetes resources, enabling GitOps workflows with approval gates, automation, and collaboration.
 {{% /blocks/lead %}}